dongivan/mathjax-vuewer/README.md

   },
 }
 ```
-Becareful, the `options.startup.output` is important.
+Be careful, the `options.startup.output` is important.
 Please set it correctly, or the component may throw an error that it cannot find the render function.